 The contains node checks whether a specific word is present in an input.

-This node helps you determine how often a user has been in a specific branch.
+This node helps you determine how often a user has been in a specific branch of the flow.

 This node allows you to send data from the flow to HTTP APIs and send data from APIs back to the flow.